Nick Cave and the Bad Seeds: Formation and early releases (1983–1985)

-The project that later evolved into Nick Cave and the Bad Seeds began following the demise of The Birthday Party in August 1983.
+The project that later evolved into Nick Cave and the Bad Seeds began following the demise of the Birthday Party in August 1983.
 Both Cave and Harvey were members of the Birthday Party, along with guitarist Rowland S. Howard and bassist Tracy Pew.
 During the recording sessions of the Birthday Party's scheduled EPs Mutiny/The Bad Seed, internal disputes developed in the band.
 The difference in Cave and Howard's approach to songwriting was a major factor, as Cave explained in an interview with On The Street: "the main reason why The Birthday Party broke up was that the sort of songs that I was writing and the sort of songs that Rowland was writing were just totally at odds with each other."
 Following the departure of Harvey, they officially disbanded.
 Cave also said that "it probably would have gone on longer, but Mick has the ability to judge things much more clearly than the rest of us."

-An embryonic version of what became Nick Cave and the Bad Seeds was formed in the Birthday Party's then-home of London in September 1983, with Cave, Harvey (acting primarily as drummer), Einstürzende Neubauten guitarist Blixa Bargeld, Magazine bassist Barry Adamson, and Jim G. Thirlwell.
+An embryonic version of what became Nick Cave and the Bad Seeds was formed in the Birthday Party's then-home of London in September 1983, with Cave, Harvey (acting primarily as drummer), Einstürzende Neubauten frontman Blixa Bargeld, Magazine bassist Barry Adamson, and JG Thirlwell, known for his solo project Foetus.
 The band was initially formed as a backing band for Cave's intended solo project Man or Myth?, which had been approved by the record label Mute Records.
 During September and October 1983, they recorded material with producer Flood, although the sessions were cut short due to Cave's touring with the Immaculate Consumptive, another project formed with Thirlwell, Lydia Lunch and Marc Almond.
 In December 1983 Cave returned to Melbourne, Australia, where he formed a temporary line-up of his backing band, due to Bargeld's absence, that included Pew and guitarist Hugo Race.
-The band performed their first live show at Seaview in St. Kilda on 31 December 1983.
+The band performed their first live show at the Crystal Ballroom in St Kilda on 31 December 1983.